Inferring stochastic low-rank recurrent neural networks from neural data: Empirical Results

-Units in rat hippocampus have been shown to code for position, i.e. through place cells \cite{OKeefe1976}, which tend to fire if the animal is at a specific location.
-To further investigate how well we can model recordings from the hippocampus, we fit a rank-4 RNN to an additional set of recordings of rats running on a linear track \cite{Grosmark2016,Chen2016,Grosmark2016b}.
-As in \cite{zhou2020}, we focus only on the spikes recorded while the rat is moving, which we bin into 25 ms bins.
-The RNN again accurately reconstructs the distribution of spikes and again has latent oscillations with frequency matching the LFP (Fig.~S\ref{fig:hpc11_supp}).
-While solely trained on spikes, the posterior latents also allowed us to predict the position of the rats with reasonable accuracy ($R^2 = 0.62\pm 0.073$ mean $\pm$ SD, N=4 RNNs; Fig.~\ref{fig:fig4}).
+Units in rat hippocampus have been shown to code for position, e.g., through place cells \cite{OKeefe1976}, which tend to fire if the animal is at a specific location.
+To further investigate how well we can model recordings from the hippocampus, we fit a rank-4 RNN to an additional set of recordings of rats running on a linear track \cite{Grosmark2016,Chen2016,Grosmark2016b} (Fig.~S\ref{fig:S_hpc11_supp}).
+As in \citet{zhou2020}, we first focus only on the spikes recorded while the rat is moving, which we bin into 25 ms bins.
+The RNN again accurately reconstructs the distribution of spikes and again has latent oscillations.
+Here the frequency at which power peaks is slightly higher than that of the LFP, potentially related to phase precession (\cite{OKeefe1993}).
+While solely trained on spikes, the posterior latents also allowed us to predict the position of the rats with reasonable accuracy ($R^2 = 0.79\pm 0.05$ mean $\pm$ SD, $N = 4$ RNNs; Fig.~\ref{fig:fig4}).
+We also fit rank-12 RNNs to around 15 minutes of recording (again with 25 ms bins), which includes long intermediate periods where the rat is stationary.
+Here our generative model learns to have higher theta power during running bouts, in line with the data (Fig.~S\ref{fig:S_hpc11_supp_full}).